rmishra-sf/test-repo/.github/pull_request_template.md

 - [ ] Performance improvement
 - [ ] Documentation update
 - [ ] Other (please specify)
+- [ ] Unit tests

 ## Test Result:
-Please add results/observation of the Dev testing
+Please add results/observation of the Dev testing.
+(Attach Screenshots of Testing)

 Describe the testing strategy applied to validate the changes:

+--------- Remove This section -----------------
-- [ ] Unit tests added
+- [ ] Unit tests added - [Attach the local test result screenshot if applicable]
 - [ ] Integration tests added
 - [ ] Manual testing performed
 - [ ] Automated testing performed
 - [ ] Testing documentation updated

-## Dependencies
-List any dependencies that are introduced, updated, or removed:

-- Dependency 1
-- Dependency 2

-## Risks
-Identify any potential risks associated with this change:

-- [ ] Security risk
-- [ ] Performance degradation
-- [ ] Data loss
-- [ ] Compatibility issues
-- [ ] Other (please specify)
+--------- Remove This section -----------------

 ## Reviewer Notes
 Any specific notes or areas of concern you'd like the reviewer to focus on: